mjhea0/thinkful-mentor/python/fizzbuzz/advanced/readme.md

 1. Refactor again.
 This time, update the function so that instead of printing the output, all numbers and strings are added to a single list.
 Return the entire list, which you should then loop through within the main routine and then print the numbers.

 1. Create a separate file to test your code with unit tests.
 Name this file *tests.py*.
+Write tests for each scenario (e.g, multiple of 3, 5, 15, etc.).

 1. One potential error is that the user supplies a string instead of an integer as the `fizzbuzz()` function's argument.
 What happens in this situation?
 Run your code and find out.
 Then update your code so that if a string is supplied, the code enters a loop where the user is asked to supply a new number.
 This loop should continue to loop, asking for a new value, and only end once an integer is provided.
 Since this is a completely new feature, write a new function for this.
 This function should be called from `fizzbuzz()`.